 Physical therapy to the anterior tibialis muscles in the ankle and stretches to improve the range of motion of the ankle joint will aid in the management of the high steppage gait.
 The tibialis muscles will be relieved by neuromuscular electrical stimulation to the ankle.

-People with these abnormalities of gait can benefit from a walking cane with a rectangular base (quad cane) or wheeled walkers to help them move around.
+People with these abnormal gait patterns can benefit from a walking cane with a rectangular base (quad cane) or wheeled walkers to help them move around.
 Braces that connect your ankle and foot, or elastic bands that connect your leg and foot, may be used temporarily to avoid this abnormal gait.

 Cerebellar Ataxic Gait